 - Academic Conduct Review

-- Visits to the islands of Naxos, Paros, Mykonos, and more!
+- Visits to the islands of Naxos, Paros, and more!

 About the Program

-The 2020 Greece Study Tour will be the thirteenth run by Professor Michael Taber, Department of Philosophy and Religious Studies at St. Mary’s College of Maryland, offering participants (whether current students at any university, alumni, or just people who’ve wanted to see this amazing land–we’ve had all of the above) an opportunity to gain a first-hand understanding of the layering of history in this part of the world.
+The 2024 Greece Study Tour (INTL330) will be the fourteenth run by Professor Michael Taber, Department of Philosophy and Religious Studies at St. Mary’s College of Maryland, offering participants (whether current students at any university, alumni, or just people who’ve wanted to see this amazing land–we’ve had all of the above) an opportunity to gain a first-hand understanding of the layering of history in this part of the world.

-This course can be registered for as any of the following St. Mary’s courses (4 credit-hours):
+This course can often be used to fulfill one of the following St. Mary’s course requirements (4 credit-hours):